 Like Muñoz, the president was very excited to meet with us and said it was crucial for us to be at the ConnectEd event.
 In fact, everyone I met that day seemed genuinely interested in what students had to say about our educational experiences and stressed the importance of us being there.

 At the event, I learned that the first step of the ConnectEd initiative is the Future Ready pledge, which was signed by superintendents from across the country that day.
 Obama says he is confident that his administration will be able to connect 99 percent of schools and students to high speed Internet, I am weary about the long term nature of the project and worry it will get lost in the shuffle due to the possible party shift in coming years.
 Nonetheless, however, I do look forward to watching ConnectEd unfold around the country and think it is important for the future of education.

 One thing is for sure: “Every child deserves a shot at a world-class education,” Obama said.
 I think it’s time for students to play a role in shaping that world-class education, and Student Voice, ConnectEd and the Future Ready initiative are making that possible.

 Tess Harkin - Public Relations

-Tess will be attending American University in the fall, studying Communications, Legal Institutions, Economics and Government.
+Tess is a student at American University, studying Communications, Legal Institutions, Economics and Government.
 She is an Al Neuharth Free Spirit and Journalism Scholar, as well as an alumna of the Hugh O'Brian Youth Leadership program.
 Tess is a Connecticut native, but considers herself a New Yorker at heart.
 She has previously interned with GimmeMo and the Smart Girls Group, written for HuffPost Teen, and currently works at the Content Coordinator for the Campaign for a Presidental Youth Council.
 In her spare time, Tess can be found playing with her puppy, drinking coffee or making her next travel plans.